-This study considered the potential of fibre-optic Distributed Acoustic Sensing (DAS) arrays for the purpose of seismic beamforming.
-This was done by performing beamforming on the ground motions generated by the March 2016 M_L 4.3 Hawthorne earthquake, as recorded by a DAS array co-located with a dense nodal seismometer array at the Brady Hot Springs geothermal field.
+This study considered the potential of fibre-optic distributed acoustic sensing (DAS) arrays for the purpose of seismic beamforming.
+This was done by performing beamforming on the ground motions generated by the March 2016 $M{\rm L}$ 4.3 Hawthorne earthquake, as recorded by a DAS array colocated with a dense nodal seismometer array at the Brady Hot Springs geothermal field.
 Comparing the waveforms recorded by DAS with those recorded by the nodal seismometers, we find that the strong waveform coherence of the nodal array is absent in the DAS array.
 Since the quality of the beamforming results depends strongly on waveform coherence, the DAS array is unable to produce a robust source azimuth and apparent velocity, whereas the nodal array produces an extremely well-resolved source location that is consistent with the true back-azimuth of the earthquake epicentre.
 Instead, beamforming on the DAS array reveals source locations that likely correspond with shallow seismic scattering sites.
 We attribute the lack of DAS waveform coherence to the DAS measurement principle, which inherently leads to diminished sensitivity of DAS recordings to the direct arrivals, supposedly arriving at the array at a steep inclination, and amplifies scattered waves arriving at shallow inclinations.
 Moreover, we demonstrate that the spatial gradients of the particle velocity field (i.e. strain rate) exhibit far lower coherence than do the particle velocity waveforms, which additionally impedes beamforming.
 Compared to other DAS arrays, this may be aggravated by the strong phase velocity heterogeneities present at the Brady Hot Springs geothermal field.
 Fortunately, all of the above issues can be alleviated by converting the DAS strain rate measurements into particle velocities, taking the recordings of a nodal seismometer as a reference point and incrementally integrating the strain rates along a linear DAS segment.
 This approach warrants the design of "hybrid" arrays comprising both DAS and nodal seismometer arrays.

 Code and data availability.
-Python scripts that reproduces the results and figures in this manuscript are available at https://doi.org/10.6084/m9.figshare.12899288.
+Python scripts that reproduce the results and figures in this paper are available at https://doi.org/10.6084/m9.figshare.12899288 (van den Ende and Ampuero, 2020).

 Author contributions.
-MvdE conceptualised the study and performed the analyses.
-JPA supervised MvdE and contributed to methodology and interpretation.
-Both authors discussed and prepared the contents of the manuscript.
+MPAvdE conceptualised the study and performed the analyses.
+JPA supervised MPAvdE and contributed to methodology and interpretation.
+Both authors discussed and prepared the contents of the paper.

 Competing interests.
-The authors declare no competing interests
+The authors declare that they have no conflict of interest.